heinrichkortsch/dti_workshop_2025/docs/components/neopixel-strip/neopixel-strip.md

 # Neopixel RGB LED Strip
 <a href="../../glossary/glossary"><img src="../../glossary/assets/output.png" alt="Output" width="72"/></a> <a href="../../glossary/glossary"><img src="../../glossary/assets/digital.png" alt="Digital" width="72"/></a>

-A light source that can produce RGB colored and white light.
-Can be daisy chained.
+A light source that can produce RGB colored light.

 This is a section of an [Adafruit Neopixel RGB LED strip](https://www.adafruit.com/product/2541) with a Grove connector.
 Extensive information on NeoPixel components and their use is available [here](https://learn.adafruit.com/adafruit-neopixel-uberguide/the-magic-of-neopixels).